 One of the first steps a company must take when forecasting a benefits budget for the upcoming plan year is to determine how many people it employs full-time.
 This helps the company determine important aspects of both its benefits offerings and potential tax liabilities.

-If a company determines that it has enough full-time employees to be considered an ALE, it will know that it is subject to the employer shared responsibility provisions if it does not provide adequate health insurance coverage to its full-time employees.
+If a company determines that it has enough full-time employees to be considered an applicable large employer (ALE), it will know that it is subject to the employer shared responsibility provisions if it does not provide adequate health insurance coverage to its full-time employees.

 In general, the IRS defines a full-time employee as somebody who works at least 30 hours per week or 130 hours per month.